Rakesh123456780/scouting-/README.md

-# ScoutIQ (Anti) — E-Commerce Intelligence Dashboard
+# ScoutIQ — E-Commerce Intelligence Dashboard

 A high-performance, premium e-commerce product scouting and intelligence dashboard built with Flask and Vanilla JavaScript.